 Patented: US20210340479A1

-As co-founder and CTO of Biorealize, I led the design of a closed-loop, automated biofabrication platform for engineering, culturing, and testing genetically modified organisms.
+I co-founded Biorealize in 2015 and led the design of a closed-loop, automated biofabrication platform for engineering, culturing, and testing genetically modified organisms.
 The system integrates core wetlab processes—transformation, incubation, lysis, and purification—into a compact hardware–software stack, enabling combinatorial experimentation and predictive, model-based hybrid workflows for synthetic biology.
 The platform was tested with PUMA and MIT Design Lab for material innovation.

 Patented: US10954483B2

 I designed a closed-loop incubation platform for cell-free protein synthesis, enabling the production of functional biomolecules without living cells.
-As a proof of concept, I developed a fragrance synthesis module that demonstrates how genetically engineered bacteria can produce aromatic compounds like farnesol found in sandalwood oil.
+As a proof of concept, I developed a fragrance synthesis circuit using DNA that encodes the pathway for farnesol, a key aromatic compound found in sandalwood oil.
+The DNA was embedded within liposomes together with microbial transcription–translation machinery and triggered to produce the molecule on demand.
+The project demonstrates the potential for a microfluidic perfumery powered by synthetic biology.

 Orkan Telhan et al..
 Growing Mycelium Neuromorphic Chips for Physical Reservoir Computing, 2025.
 Journal Article